robin521111/chromium-vim-master/README.md

 ```

 ### Code blocks
- * Code blocks allow you to interact with cVim's content scripts via the cVimrc.
+ * Code blocks allow you to interact with rVim's content scripts via the rVimrc.
  * Since code blocks use `eval(...)`, you should only use them if you know what you're doing.

 ```JavaScript